 What's different about genetics?

-So what takes its place?
+What takes the place of rote memorization, you ask?
 There are two major skills that will be very important in your study of genetics:

 Application of concepts